panpf/sketch/docs/wiki/preload.md

 }
 ```

+> [!TIP]
-> Note: LoadRequest will not obtain the Bitmap from the memory cache, nor will it put the obtained
+> LoadRequest will not obtain the Bitmap from the memory cache, nor will it put the obtained
 > Bitmap into the memory cache, because the Bitmap returned by LoadRequest is completely handed over
 > to the user and is not controlled by Sketch.